Ee-Hsin/jordanstocks/README.md

 Blog Page:

-- Add a Modal for when they first enter asking them to sign up
 - Should be a list of blogs with the name, a photo, and then a shortened description.
 - Render them directly from front end first, then switch them into being retrieved from Firebase.
 - Create an admin UI to create future blogs as well and send them into firebase.
 Will get admin by manually adding 'admin:true' to my user in database.